Developed over several years, the BehaviourWorks Method is a tried and tested approach to changing behaviours.

 In the Deep Dive phase, we conduct highly-targeted evidence and practice reviews to examine the influences on the target behaviour and the types (and success of) intervention approaches that have been used in the past to change them.

-Whether it's an education campaign, a persuasive communication piece, an incentive, a regulatory measure, a nudge approach or capability building, our choice of intervention strategy is based on the knowledge and insights gained in the previous phases of The Method.
+Whether it's an education campaign, a persuasive communication piece, an incentive, a regulatory measure, a nudge approach or capability building, our choice of intervention strategy is based on the knowledge and insights gained during the Exploration and Deep Dive phases of The Method.

 We now explore and discuss the different intervention options, approaches and audiences with our partners and discuss what resources will be required to pilot these approaches.

-Underpinning the Application phase of The Method is an acknowledgement that, to have a measurable impact on behaviour, our trials must be implemented in a way that allows them to be properly evaluated.
+The Application phase of The Method is an acknowledgement that to have a measurable impact on behaviour, our trials or pilots must be implemented in a way that allows them to be properly evaluated.

 This step is about documenting the learnings from our trials (both our successes and failures) and ensuring this knowledge is disseminated in a way that allows for changes to be made in an efficient manner.
 We use Adaptive Management techniques to facilitate decision-making, acknowledging the skills, expertise and contribution of multiple stakeholders.